 Even without the flavor packet, ramen noodles are high in sodium and typically contain preservatives and oil.
 They are also high in carbohydrates.

-More Salad Recipes to Make for a Potluck
+More Potluck Salad Recipes

 - Salad Olivier (Russian Potato Salad) – the perfect way to elevate potato salad